aarikpokras/hbs-express-server/README.md

 If that doesn't work, just manually run `node index.js`.

 ## Ports
-To set what port you want the server to listen on, adjust the PORT environment variable.
+To set what port you want the server to listen on, adjust the PORT environment variable.<br />
+For example, for port 8080, run: `export PORT=8080` in the shell.

 ## Other stuff
 If you're new to this stuff, it really helps to look at the index.js file.
 If you just make a directory called `page` or something, it won't show up when the user goes to /page.